machour/yii2-notifications/docs/Configuration.md

             // Point this to your own Notification class
             // See the "Declaring your notifications" section below 'notificationClass' => 'app\models\Notification',
+            // Allow to have notification with same (user_id, key, key_id)
+            // Default to FALSE
+            'allowDuplicate' => false,
             // This callable should return your logged in user Id 'userId' => function() {
                 return \Yii::$app->user->id;